sophie-a-lee/personal_website/content/courses/2_spatial_data_analysis/index.md

 - Visualising spatial data
 - Exploring spatial data: spatial autocorrelation and spatial statistics to quantify relationships
 - Geostatistical methods and kriging
-- Spatial regression models: what are the options and how to interpret them?
+- Spatial regression models: what are the options?

 ---